MetaFam/TheGame/docs/Guilding/what-why-how-of-your-dao.md

 #### How do new users catch up?

-> Getting started page, calls to action, newsletter, etc..
+> Getting started page, calls to action, newsletter, etc...

 #### How do you keep users engaged?